reliable-agents/optillm/README.md

 The results will be visible in the `prompt` and `optillm_completions` columns of the dataset.

 Note that some models like Llama3 require a CoT prompt to produce the correct format on MATH.
-For these cases, use the `--prompt_suffix` argument to append an instruction to the prompt:
+For these cases, use the `--system_prompt` argument to provide a custom system prompt to the model:

 ```shell
 python generate_dataset.py \